-A Social Enterprise is often characterised as a “triple bottom line” business.
+A Social Venture is often characterised as a “triple bottom line” business.
 That is one that is committed in equal balance to profit, people and the planet.
 A more precise definition is “an organisation that applies commercial strategies to maximize improvements in financial, social and environmental well-being”.
-The Foundation has decided that it wishes to carry out many of its activities through Social Enterprise structures.
+The Foundation has decided that it wishes to carry out many of its activities through Social Venture structures.

-The Pharo Social Enterprises aim to achieve three objectives:
+The Pharo Social Ventures aim to achieve three objectives:

 - maximising value added